Enum in Python # import enum from enum import Enum class Day(Enum): MONDAY = 1 TUESDAY = 2 WEDNESDAY = 3 THURSDAY = 4 FRIDAY = 5 SATURDAY = 6 SUNDAY = 7 # printing enum member as string print(Day.MONDAY) # printing name of enum member using "name" keyword print(Day.MONDAY.name) # printing value of e

 By incorporating Enums into your Python code, you can improve code clarity and maintainability by providing meaningful names to constants and ensuring that only valid values are used in various contexts.
 This reduces the likelihood of bugs and makes your code more self-explanatory, saving time and effort in the long run.

-In Python, Enums are a powerful tool for enhancing code readability and maintainability.
+Enumeration in Python is a powerful tool for enhancing code readability and maintainability.
 They provide a structured way to define constants, making your code more self-documenting.
 Whether you’re representing days of the week, HTTP status codes, or menu options, Enums simplify your code and reduce the risk of errors.
 Start using Enums in your Python projects today to write cleaner and more robust code.

-Our blog post on “Enums in Python” is here to assist you with all your Python-related questions.
+Our blog post on “Enumeration in Python” is here to assist you with all your Python-related questions.
 For further enriching your coding skills, explore Newtum’s website, where you can discover our online coding courses in Java, C++, PHP, and other programming languages.
 Elevate your Python expertise and delve into new programming concepts with dedication and hands-on practice.